 Fortunately, personal injury attorneys offer payment arrangements that ensure you don't have to bear the costs of a legal action when you can least afford to do so.

 A contingent fees is when an attorney and a client agree that the lawyer is only paid for services by taking a percentage of the funds recovered.
 You do not owe us any legal fees unless and until we attorney recover compensation for you.
 That is the attorney will get a "contingency fee."

 This fee applies whether there's a negotiated settlement, an arbitration award, or verdict following trial.
 The attorney then receives a previously agreed-upon percentage of the total compensation, usually ranging anywhere from 25 to 40 percent or more of the total compensation, depending on the circumstances of the case.

 The money is deducted from the award, meaning the client never has to pay a fee out of pocket.

-In most contingency fee arrangements, the attorney pays all these expenses on behalf of the client.
+When appropriate, in contingency arrangements, the attorney pays these expenses on behalf of the client.
 If the attorney successfully recovers compensation for the client, the attorney is reimbursed for these out-of-pocket expenses from the settlement or payment of the verdict.